macknilan/Cuaderno/Python/C_Python/README.md

 - El operador +(suma) concatena dos o más listas.
 - El operador \*(multiplicación) repite los elementos de la misma lista tantas veces los queramos multiplicar

-Sólo podemos utilizar +(suma) y \*(multiplicación).
+Solo podemos utilizar +(suma) y \*(multiplicación).

 Las listas tienen varios métodos que podemos utilizar.

-- `append` nos permite añadir elementos a listas.
+1. `append(x)`: nos permite añadir elementos a listas.
 Cambia el tamaño de la lista.
+2. `buffer_info()`: Returns a tuple representing the address in which array is stored and number of elements in it.
+3. `byteswap()`: Byteswap all the items of the array.
+4. `count(x)`: Returns the number of occurrences of x in the array.
+5. `extend(iterable)`: Appends items from iterable to the end of the array.
+6. `frombytes(s)`: Appends items from the string, interpreting the string as an array of machine values.
+7. `fromfile(f, n)`: Reads n items (as machine values) from the file object f and appends them to the end of the array.
+8. `fromlist(list)`: Appends items from the list.
+9. `fromunicode(s)`: Extends this array with data from the given unicode string.
+10. `index(x)` / `index(x[, start[, end]])`: Returns the smallest i such that i is the index of the first occurrence of x in the array.
+11. `insert(i, x)`: Inserts a new item x into the array before position i.
-- `pop` nos permite sacar el último elemento de la lista.
+12. `pop([i])`: nos permite sacar el último elemento de la lista.
 También recibe un índice y esto nos permite elegir qué elemento queremos eliminar.
+13. `remove(x)`: nos permite es pasarle un valor para que Python compare internamente los valores y determina cuál de ellos hace match o son iguales para eliminarlos.
+14. `reverse()`: Reverse the order of the items in the array.
+15. `tofile(f)`: Write all items (as machine values) to the file object f.
+16. `tolist()`: Convert the array to an ordinary list with the same items.
+17. `tounicode()`: Convert the array to a unicode string.
+The array must be a unicode type array; otherwise a ValueError is raised.
-- `sort` modifica la propia lista y ordenarla de mayor a menor.
+18. `sort()` / `sort(key=None, reverse=False)`: modifica la propia lista y ordenarla de mayor a menor.
 Existe otro método llamado `sorted`, que también ordena la lista, _pero genera una nueva instancia de la lista_.
-- `del` nos permite eliminar elementos vía indices, funciona con slices
+19. `del list[index]`: nos permite eliminar elementos vía índices, funciona con slices
-- `remove` nos permite es pasarle un valor para que Python compare internamente los valores y determina cuál de ellos hace match o son iguales para eliminarlos.
+20. `clear()`: Removes all items from the list.
+21. `copy()`: Returns a copy of the list

 Ejemplos de **append** y como unir dos listas